llvm/llvm-project/clang/docs/LanguageExtensions.rst

 ``true``, allowing all checks.

 Parameter ``kind`` is a string literal representing a user selected kind for guarded check.
 It's unused now.
-It will enable kind specific lowering in future.
+It will enable kind-specific lowering in future.
 E.g. a higher hotness cutoff can be used for more expensive kind of check.

 Query for this feature with ``__has_builtin(__builtin_allow_runtime_check)``.